As the saying goes, there are many possible reasons for an

 insider to sell a stock, but only one reason to buy -- they expect

 to make money.
 So let's look at two noteworthy recent insider buys.

-), there was insider buying on Tuesday, by Director Saul Gilinski
+), there was insider buying on Monday, by COO Steven J. Kean who

-Thalmann Financial Services is trading off about 0.5% on the day
+Kinder Morgan Energy Partners is trading up about 0.4% on the day